Blog

 Delayed Data Transfer: Lab instrument results aren’t transferred to the LIS system in real time, leading to delays in reporting and processing.

-Instrument Results Not Automatically Updated: If lab staff must manually retrieve or refresh instrument data to see test results, likely lab info system isn't fully integrated with the lab’s equipment.
+Instrument Data Not Automatically Synced: If lab staff must manually retrieve or refresh test results from instruments, it’s a strong indication that the LIS system isn’t fully integrated with the lab’s equipment.

 Interruption in Workflow: If a system failure of one instrument disrupts the overall lab workflow, it suggests that the medical LIS doesn’t manage instrument downtime effectively, leading to more manual intervention.